-New technology is something that businesses have become accustomed to over many generations of owners and managers.
+Modern Technology is something that businesses have become accustomed to over many generations of owners and managers.
 With new technology can come new opportunities from the technical and practical advancements each new technology brings with it.
 But along with the new scope for development can come challenges in making the new technology work within a business’s chosen industries, often alongside business-critical existing technologies that must be supported and maintained.

-Industries that have managed to achieve this balance have found their marketplace boosted and often more profitable, but technology develops rapidly and keeping up with change to stay competitive can be challenging.
+Industries that have managed to achieve this balance have found their marketplace boosted and often more profitable, but technology develops rapidly, and keeping up with change to stay competitive can be challenging.

-Today’s marketplace makes it critical that a business can recognize when new technologies are emerging and when to invest in those technologies to stay reliant and competitive,
+Today’s marketplace makes it critical that a business recognize when new technologies are emerging and when to invest in those technologies to stay reliant and competitive,

 These six industries are some that have faced both challenges and new opportunities as a result of a changing technological landscape.